estellechoi/nodejs-tutorials/README.md

 ### Node.js is

-As an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications.
+Designed to build scalable network applications, as an asynchronous event-driven JavaScript runtime.

 ### Install Node.js Using Homebrew on Mac